oneup03/VRto3D/README.md

 - Optional HMD `pitch_enable` and `yaw_enable` emulation can be turned on to help with games or mods that need it (maps to XInput right stick)
 	- The `ctrl_toggle_key` can be set and used to toggle these settings on/off in-game (only functions if `pitch_enable` and/or `yaw_enable` is set to true)
  	- The `pose_reset_key` can be set to allow resetting the view to the original position and orientation
+	- Both of these keys can be set to XInput buttons & combinations or single keyboard keys as outlined in User Settings - Load Keys
   	- The `pitch_radius` can be set to make the pitch emulation move along a semicircle instead of just tilting up/down in place

 #### User Settings
 - Depth and Convergence (including ones temporarily set with the `user_store_keys`) are saved to your `Steam\config\steamvr.vrsettings` when you press `Ctrl+F7`.
 There are only global settings, no per-game ones.
+- If you swap between different convergence settings in-game, sometimes you will end up with black bars on the sides of the screen.
+So if you experience black bars, find a setting you like, save it, and then restart the game
+- It is recommended to use a single convergence setting for all your presets
-- The `num_user_settings` field must match the number of user defined configurations - as many as you want
+- The `num_user_settings` field in the default.vrsettings must match the number of user defined configurations - as many as you want
 - Each configuration's Field Names should end with an integer, starting from 1
 - A Load key and a Store key can be configured to load and save Depth and Convergence settings for a configuration set
+    - Load keys can use XInput buttons & combinations as well as single keyboard keys
+		- The Guide button can be used, but not in combinations
+		- XInput Combinations can be set like this `"XINPUT_GAMEPAD_A+XINPUT_GAMEPAD_B"`
+	- Store keys can only use single keyboard keys
+	- Reference [Virtual-Key Codes](https://github.com/oneup03/VRto3D/blob/main/vrto3d/src/key_mappings.h) to find the strings to use for the keys
 - The Load key can be configured to `"switch"` to the user depth & convergence setting, `"toggle"` between the user and current every 1.5s, or `"hold"` the user setting until the key is released
 - The Store key will update your user Depth and Convergence setting to the current value
 - If a User Depth and Convergence setting is in `Steam\config\steamvr.vrsettings` then it will override `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings`